-Trump to unveil new travel ban Monday, without Iraq Trump to unveil new travel ban Monday, without Iraq
+Trump signs new travel ban, exempts Iraq

 But the new order was also delayed in part because of a debate within the administration over how to handle Iraq.

-Secretary of State Rex Tillerson, Secretary of Defense James Mattis and national security adviser Gen. H.R.
+Tillerson, Secretary of Defense James Mattis and national security adviser Gen. H.R.
 McMaster had all advocated for Iraq to be removed from the Trump administration's list of banned countries in the new executive order for diplomatic reasons, including Iraq's role in fighting ISIS, sources told CNN's Elise Labott and Evan Perez.
 Homeland Security Secretary John Kelly also supported the move.

 Iraq was removed from the revised travel ban executive order after intensive lobbying from the Iraqi government at the highest levels, according to a senior US official.